bianca9901/cheers-quiz/README.md

 #### The Footer
 Has social media icons that when pressed will open up in a new tab.
 It also has a general email for the quiz authors.![Footer](documentation/the-footer.png)

 ---

 ## Features Left to Implement

-* Make the answers shuffle if the user wants to restart the game
+* Make the answers get shuffled if the user wants to restart the game

 * A favicon